Picture yourself confidently in front of the camera, effortlessly delivering your course content.

 Simplify your setup

-If you have read my blog post on course creation hardware and are using software like say Camtasia or eCamm Live and Elgato Camlink to record videos directly from your laptop, it would be beneficial to have a USB hub.
-This way, you can connect all the cables from your microphone, Camlink, and laptop charger to the USB hub, and then simply attach the USB hub to your laptop.
+If you’ve read my blog post on course creation hardware and use software like Camtasia or eCamm Live with an Elgato Camlink to record directly from your laptop, get yourself a USB hub.
+Connect all cables from your mic, Camlink, and laptop charger to this hub, then just plug the hub into your laptop.

 This eliminates the need to deal with individual wires from each device and improves productivity.
 With just one device connected to your laptop, all the necessary gear for video recording will be ready to go.